Hierarchical clustering that takes advantage of both density-peak and density-connectivity: An - density-connected hierarchical clustering algorithm

 Note that the algorithm for the hierarchical DP is the same as the DC-HDP algorithm, except the former uses (i) $\gamma(\cdot)$ instead of $\gamma'(\cdot)$; and (ii) $D_{\ominus}$ (the whole dataset without the global peak point) instead of $ModeList$.

 Compared with DP, DC-HDP has one more parameter $\tau$, used for the density-connectivity check; and the same $\epsilon$ are used for both density estimation and density connectivity check.
 DC-HDP maintains the same time complexity of DP, i.e., $\mathcal{O}(dn^{2})$.
+Similar to hierarchical DP, if $\forall_{x\in G} \exists! \eta'_x \in D$, the hierarchical view of the DC-HDP dendrogram is unique and the clustering result of DC-HDP using a $\gamma'$ threshold is unique.

 DC-HDP has the ability to enhance the clustering performance of DP on a dataset having $\eta$-density-connected clusters which encompass the two kinds of clusters DP is weak at, mentioned in Section~\ref{sec_problem}.
 This is because DC-HDP does not establish any DCpath between points from different clusters which are not density-connected.
 Since clusters which are not density-connected are only merged at the top of the dendrogram with the highest $\gamma'$ value, a global $\gamma'$ threshold can separate all these clusters.
 Unlike DBSCAN, DC-HDP does not rely on a global density threshold to link points; thus, DC-HDP has the ability to detect clusters with varied densities.